-New Kindle Fire models won't have option to remove adsAlex Wagner - Deputy Managing Editor, News Desk
+New Kindle Fire models won't have option to remove adsAlex Wagner - Editorial Director of News and Content

 Yesterday Amazon took the wraps off of a trio of new Kindle Fire tablets, and in the company's press release announcing the devices, it revealed that the Fires would display "Special Offers" ads on their lock screens.
 Amazon has done something similar in the past with their E Ink Kindles, but on those products users could pay an extra fee to remove the ads.
 Unfortunately, it doesn't look like Kindle Fire owners will be given the same opportunity.
 An Amazon support representative told Engadget earlier today that users would be able to pay to remove the ads, but now Amazon has clarified the situation, telling both Engadget and CNET that there are will not be a method for Fire owners to disable the ads.